Truecap/WebdriverIO-Telnyx/README.md

 ## Run test

+# You should have installeted browsers (firedox/chrome) for local running ui tests

 -You can start your test suite by using the run command and pointing to the WebdriverIO config that you just created:

 npx wdio run ./wdio.conf.js